 What Is “Freebasing” Cocaine?

-Freebase cocaine isolates the substance from additives.
+Freebase cocaine isolates the substance from additives found in the powdered form of the drug.
 This then results in an almost entirely pure form of cocaine.
 Cocaine in its purest form is potent, highly addictive, and dangerous.

-Why “Freebase” Cocaine?
+Why Do People Freebase Cocaine?

 What are the Effects of Freebase Cocaine?

 Smoking freebase cocaine produces an immediate and intense euphoric rush.
 The high is short-lived, typically lasting less than 30 minutes.
 This quick onset and intense high contribute to its addictive potential.

 - Elevated blood pressure

 - Irregular heartbeat